-This Grapefruit Jalapeño Marmalade is wonderfully sweet, spicy and tart -- all at once!
-I like to spread a little of this on top of melting butter on my bagel, or on wheat toast.
-It's a fabulous breakfast or snack.
+I love interesting grapefruit recipes, and this Grapefruit Marmalade with Jalapeños is a favorite!
+It's so wonderfully sweet, spicy and tart -- all at once!
+I like to spread a little of this on top of melting butter on my bagel, and it's delicious with cheese and crackers.

 *Makes about 1 cup

 - 2 pounds Ruby Red grapefruit (about 2 grapefruits)

 - 1/2 cup jalapeño pepper, seeds removed, very finely chopped (about 4 peppers)

 - 1 cup water